Low Self Esteem

 - Faults themselves when things go wrong.
 If their car breaks down or bills aren’t paid on time, they fault themselves excessively.
 People with low self-esteem struggle to take into account factors they have no control over.

-Often low self-esteem stems from childhood with experiences of neglect and failing to live up to the standards set by our parents.
+Often it comes from childhood with experiences of neglect and failing to live up to the standards set by our parents.
 Not being cared for can lead to patterns where you struggle to care for or appreciate yourself.
-Failure as children to meet the standards our parents, teachers or classmates set can leave us feeling unworthy.
+However, failure as children to meet the standards our parents, teachers or classmates set can leave us feeling unworthy.

-It is seen across a range of mental health conditions.
-Low self-esteem is seen commonly in those who feel anxious in social situations.
+We can see this diagnosis in those who feel anxious in social situations.
 It’s also common in depression, eating disorders and body image conditions.
-Low self-esteem can contribute to us subjecting ourselves to toxic work environments or abusive relationships.
+Moreover, low self-esteem can contribute to us subjecting ourselves to toxic work environments or abusive relationships.

 - Fearful of taking chances.
 If we have low self-esteem we may be hesitant to take an opportunity, shy away from challenges and opportunities that come our way.